kaelynn-rose/Earthquake_Detection/README.md

 ![plot](./Figures/model_comparison.png)

 As seen on the chart above, the CNN models beat the LSTM models in each of the four categories.
 Though the accuracy of the CNN was only ~1% higher, the magnitude, p-wave, and s-wave estimates each had about half the MSE compared to the LSTM model.
-Therefore, when deploying the model, I use the CNN model.
+Therefore, when deploying the model on live data, I use the CNN model.

 ## Model Deployment with AWS Lambda